A word of warning: This article is not for the faint of heart, nor for those who believe “Hello, World!” should ever be simple.

 }

-But wait—there’s more!
+But there’s more.
 Escape sequences aren’t limited to just the usual suspects.
 You can also use octal and hexadecimal escape sequences to represent characters by their numeric values.
-Below are the “obscure” forms:
+Below are some “obscure” forms:

 - If there are more than three octal digits after